 10. Click the storage controller to which you attached boot.vhd(x).
 Then, click Hard Drive → Add.

 11. Select Virtual hard disk if it is not already selected.
 Browse to the location of your C.vhd(x) (or sda1.vhd, on Linux systems), select it, and click Apply.
-Repeat this step for each additional disk you need to be attached.
+Repeat this step for each additional disk that you need to attach.

 12. When you finish configuring the virtual machine's settings, click OK, right-click the VM, and click Start.